roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Rapha and Ohan said, smilingly.
-It is rare to see Ohan smile, thought Yuuyami.
+It is rare to behold Ohan smile, thought Yuuyami.

 "I am rather awfully happy that Mama-Yuu was born in the world decades ago, today."